jijihohococo/ichi-orm/README.md

 #### Refers To

-If you have one to one relationship in your database (with foreign keys or without foreign keys), you can use "refersTo" function in child model class as shown as below
+If you have one to one relationship in your database (with foreign keys or without foreign keys), you can use "refersTo" function in child model class as shown as below.
+The function will output the single object.

 <b>You must add parent model name, the field that represent parent id into "refersTo" function if parent model's primary key is "id".</b>